 - Suggesting trails or sites that are suitable for unit historic activities and exploration

-- Providing units with historic information about the trails or sites
+- Providing Scouts with historic information about the trails or sites

 - Offering guidance to units during restoration and marking projects

-- Financing the cost of materials used by units for restoration and marking projects
+- Financing the cost of materials used by Scouts for restoration and marking projects

-- Staging historic pageants and ceremonies with unit participation
+- Staging historic pageants and ceremonies with Scout participation

 - Directing public attention to unit historic activities through newspapers, television, and radio